axolotl-ai-cloud/axolotl/docs/cli.md

 ## For Users

-This section documents concepts relevant for all users.
+This section documents concepts relevant to all users.

 ### Running

-Run the CLI as a Python module, note that axolotl must me installed in your environment:
+Run the CLI as a Python module, note that Axolotl must be installed in your environment:

 ```shell
 python -m axolotl --help